ahmedabdalla4/measeq/README.md

 Additional or local models can also be used, you just have to provide a path to them and use the `--local_model <PATH>` parameter instead

-### Genotype-Based Samplesheet Generation

-To help create the samplesheets on a per-genotype basis we've created a small python script called [`predict_genotype`](https://github.com/PHAC-NMLB-COG/predict_measles_genotype) that will predict and split up samples based on the genotype.
-It isn't perfect and may still require some manual adjustments but it is the intermediate solution while we work towards auto-genotype detection and running in the pipeline itself
+### Reference Assignment

+With [MeaSeq v0.5.0](https://github.com/phac-nml/measeq/releases/tag/0.5.0), we have simplified the pipeline's running command by not requiring the `--reference` parameter.
+Within this update, we have moved to a per-sample reference assignment based on predicting the input sample's most likely genotype.
+In doing so, we have preset 3 reference files based on three measles virus genotypes (B3, D8, A).
+If a sample is predicted to be one of these genotypes, then the pipeline processes the sample using the corresponding reference FASTA file.
+If the sample's most likely genotype doesn't correspond to one of these genotypes, then the pipeline defaults to using the D8 reference FASTA file for that sample.

+#### Specifying your own reference FASTA file

+With the change mentioned above, you are still able to use your own reference FASTA file for your samples.
+If you would like to use your own reference to map the samples to, you may use the `--reference <FASTA>` parameter to specify the path to your reference FASTA file.
+Please note that all samples within that run will now use the FASTA file you have specified.

+#### Changing the preset reference FASTA and primer bed files

+If you would like to preset your own reference FASTA and primer bed files, you may pass a params file or use the command line to specify a specific file for the genotype you would like to change.
+More detailed information about changing the preset files is found within [the usage file linked here](docs/usage.md#specifying-parameters-to-preset-specific-reference-fasta-and-primer-bed-files).

 ### Amplicon and Primer Files

 _Both_ Illumina and Nanopore support running amplicon data using a primer scheme file.
+To run amplicon data all you need to do is specify the `--amplicon` parameter within your command to use the appropriate preset primer bed file.

-To run amplicon data all you need is a primer bed file where the primers have been mapped to the location in the reference genome used.
-The parameter being `--primer_bed <PRIMER_BED>`.
+If running the pipeline with your own reference using `--reference <FASTA>`, you have to specify your own primer bed file if you would like to run amplicon data.
+The primer bed file details the location where the primers have been mapped to within the reference genome.
+To run amplicon data when specifying your own reference, use the `--primer_bed <PRIMER_BED>` parameter.
 An example primer bed file looks as such:

 **primer.bed**